AlphaStyle/router/README.md

 // Handle Group Middleware for the specific request admin := r.Group("/admin", aMiddleware1, aMiddleware2)

+//You can also add Middleware by using the Use method to a group admin.Use(aMiddleware1)

-// Get Request With Admin Middleware (localhost:8000/admin/index) admin.GET("/index", adminHandler)
+// GET Request With Admin Middleware (localhost:8000/admin/index) admin.GET("/index", adminHandler)

-// GET requests
+// GET requests (localhost:8000/)
 r.GET("/", indexHandler)

-// POST requests
+// POST requests (localhost:8000/register | /login | /logout)
 r.POST("/register", registerHandler)
 r.POST("/login", loginHandler)
 r.POST("/logout". logoutHandler)

-// HandlerFunc request (like http.HandlerFunc)
-r.HandlerFunc("/" aboutHandler)

-// Serve Static Files (Gzip and cache) r.ServeFiles("urlPath", "dirPath", "prefix")
+// Serve Static Files such as css, js (with Gzip and cache) r.ServeFiles("urlPath", "dirPath", "prefix")

 // Serve Favicon